 - I'm very busy and I don't really have the time.

-- I tried talking to them before and it didn't change anything.
+- I tried before and it didn't change anything.

 But I don't want to keep making these same old, tired excuses.
 I don't want to keep expecting other people to do it.
 I don't want to keep worrying about what others may think of me.
 I don't want to think about all the things that could go wrong if I do.
 Just as I would undoubtedly and excitedly tell others about a heroic firefighter who rescued me from a burning building, I want to be bold and courageous in telling others about the God who came and saved me.